Bielefeld: Industry and education

 Bielefeld was a linen-producing town, and in the early 1920s the Town's Savings Bank (Stadtsparkasse) issued money made of linen, silk and velvet.
 These items were known as 'stoffgeld'.

 In addition to the manufacture of home appliances and various heavy industries, Bielefeld companies include Dr. Oetker (food manufacturing), Möller Group (leather products and plastics), Seidensticker (clothing and textiles) and Bethel Institution with 17.000 employees.

 Bielefeld University was founded in 1969.
-Among its first professors was the notable contemporary German sociologist Niklas Luhmann.
+The first professors included the well-known German sociologist Niklas Luhmann.
 Other institutions of higher education include the Theological Seminary Bethel (Kirchliche Hochschule Bethel) and the Bielefeld University of Applied Sciences (Hochschule Bielefeld), which offers 21 courses in 8 different departments (agriculture and engineering are in Minden) and has been internationally recognized for its photography school.
+Bielefeld has several vocational schools like Berufskolleg Senne. and Berufskolleg Bethel.
+These schools focus on hands-on training in various fields, including business, healthcare, and technical disciplines.